Farhiya1/Team-Profile-Generator/README.md

 1. To generate a html file to display different team members information of a software enigereeing company through a series of prompts that is to be answered in the terminal.

+2. Once a team member has been created, the user is given a great overview of each team member, which is displayed in the console.
+This allows the user to check for any input data problems that they may have missed.
+This is an optional finishing touch that I felt would be useful.

 # What I intend to add in the near future?

 1. To continue to build on it with the skills I continue to gain.
 Altering structure for different idustries.
 Have better styling.
 Get the link for the github to work.
 Generate html using companies branding colours and logo.
 Perhaps work with a database to get the companies employees information and dynamically display that.